ga-wdi-boston/mongodb-crud/README.md

     },
     "email" : "ann.placementmanager@staffinginc.com"
 }
 >
 ```

-We got a call from 617-555-1122 called us!
-Who could it be?
+We got a call from 617-555-1122.
+Who is it?

 ```
 db.contacts.find({ $or: [
     { phone: '617-555-1122'},
     { 'phone.office': '617-555-1122' },
     { 'phone.cell': '617-555-1122' },
     { 'phone.home': '617-555-1122' }
 ]});
 ```

-There is an incredibly useful table that translates from SQL to MongoDB syntax at [http://docs.mongodb.org/manual/reference/sql-comparison/](http://docs.mongodb.org/manual/reference/sql-comparison/).

-## Try it yourself
+Let's look at the [SQL to MongoDB Mapping Chart](http://docs.mongodb.org/manual/reference/sql-comparison/).

+## Code along

-I recommend working within your groups so that you can assist each other.
+Working with your groups so that you can assist each other.

-* Make up five fictional people and add them to your contacts database.
+* Make up five fictional people and add them to your contacts collection.

 * For now, keep things in the formats we have used with Joe Recruiter, Ann Placement-Manager, and Martine H. R. Director.

 * Make sure at least one of your people works for Staffing Inc. or TechCorp LLC.

-* Search for your people and make sure you find them in the database!
+* Search for your people and make sure you find them in the database.

 ## Update

+### Demonstration

-Suppose that Joe Recruiter has spun off his own firm.
+Suppose that Joe Recruiter has founded his own firm.
 We start with finding him in the database:

 ```
 > db.contacts.find({name: "Joe Recruiter"}).pretty();